anirudh-g/Msc-Data-science/meeting minutes.md

 - Work on evaludation plan for object detection
 - Implement eval metric : per class avg.precision and mean avg precision
 - Code clean up and find bugs

+31.08
+This was a group meeting.
+Progress made from the last week and challenges faced while making the progress was explained to the professor.
+The results from object detection was discussed and compared to the state-of-the-art software to put it in perspective.
+The professor was happy with the progress and agreed with the reasoning for the results.
+Suggestion was made to use scaled images to cambat the cropping issue for larger images to the target size.
+The plan for this week includes:
+- Produce a draft of the dissertation report
+- Work on the image resizing
+- Code cleanup and finalization